dgroomes/java-columnar-query-engine/README.md

 General clean-ups, TODOs and things I wish to implement for this project:

+* [x] DONE (This worked very nicely) Query verifier.
+Read the definitional "criteria + pointer" object and verify that it's legal for the table, and return an "attached" or "live" object that can be used for the query execution.
-* [ ] IN PROGRESS "Criteria on intermediate nodes".
+* [ ] "Criteria on intermediate nodes".
 I can't believe I missed this.
 We need to be able to match not just on the root and the leaves but on the intermediate entities in between.
 For example, the "North/South/North" query example can't be expressed correctly because the "South/North" part can't be expressed.
   * DONE Write a test case.
   * Express "criteria chains" in the API
+    * Update: I found that I think I want a `ChainMultiCriteria`.
+An effect of this is that it obsoletes the need for a list of criteria.
+Update: I think it's natural to express this as `And`-named thing (I guess?)
+And also (stream-of-consciousness)
+      I don't need to support "disparate ANDs" and I might need to decouple `Pointer` a bit from `Criteria` (although that worked nicely until now).
+The type of query I want to support is all ANDed together (literally no ORs).
+And querying the root is not special case compared to querying from sub-entities (I need to make one big iterative for loop and get rid of the "root index matches" (it's going to be a moving root depending on context)).
+    * Update: this isn't working well.
+I think it's time to create a simple query verifier which reads the definitional "criteria + pointer" object (the query) and then turns that into a stateful/attached "query state" object that represents the graph and the query results (like intermediate pruning).
+This change can be done without changing the API.
+So it's best to do this work, then come back to the "Criteria on intermediate nodes" work otherwise it's too much at once.
   * Implement in the query engine
 * [x] DONE (UPDATE 2023-05-10 work on this next) Model cyclic graphs in the data using the ["state adjacencies" of my cypher-playground](https://github.com/dgroomes/cypher-playground/blob/dc836b1ac934175394ece264c443bfae47465cd6/postgres-init/2-init-states-data.sql#L1) and do a query across associations